matheusdavidson/ember-cli-morris-charts/README.md

 The plugin has been wrapped in this ember addon so you can use it with your controller or model properties, whenever data is updated, the chart will also update.

 ## Installation
-**You will need jQuery loaded in your project, in next releases this will be done automaticly**
+**jQuery must be loaded in your project, in next releases this will be done automaticly**

 ```npm install --save-dev ember-cli-morris-charts```